 A Pollinator Garden at uOttawa

 Victoria Rose King, a crafty, dedicated volunteer, created a new pollinator garden on campus in 2022.
 After participating in WWF-Canada’s Designing Change for a Living Planet 2022 competition, Victoria received a grant to improve green spaces on campus.
 She chose to help create a new pollinator garden, reflecting her passion for improving biodiversity and beautiful outdoor campus spaces that students can benefit from.
-This garden is located in Marion Square (across from the STEM Complex) and hosts dozens of species of pollinator plants, along with edible berries and plants native to Ontario.
+This garden is located in Marion Square (across from the STEM Complex) and hosts dozens of drought-tolerant species of pollinator plants, along with edible berries and plants native to Ontario.

 Prototyping a New Pollinator Habitat